tehapo/Clara/README.md

 A good starting point to try things out is the online [demo application](http://teemu.virtuallypreinstalled.com/clara) demonstrating the current version of the project.

+## Tools

+ * [claraxsd-maven-plugin](https://github.com/kumm/claraxsd-maven-plugin) – A Maven plugin to generate XML schemas to enable code completion and validation.

 ## Examples

 See the forked [SimpleAddressbook example](https://github.com/tehapo/SimpleAddressbook) that is modified to use Clara.